This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Enjoy with butter while still warm.
+- Enjoy warm with butter.

 Notes